wschutzer/xsvfduino/README.md

 WARNING
 =======
 This is a very early WIP, almost a proof of concept.
 It is working for me on an STM32 Arduino clone (the Blue Pill) but it's ugly, and probably will take a lot of effort before it becomes a decent tool.
-I tested it to program a Xilinx XC2C64A CPLD with success.
+I tested it to program a Xilinx XC2C64A CPLD with success, but I had no luck with an XC9572XL.
+Still investigating why.
 I chose the Blue Pill because I had one taking dust on my benchtop, it has enough memory to hold the code and the data, and it's darn cheap.

 Be aware that most devices out there are 3.3V or less (some are 1.8V) and are not 5V-tolerant, so make sure you use adequate level shifters, if it's the case.
 The Blue Pill runs on 3.3V and my CPLD can take it, so I hooked it up directly to the GPIO ports.